 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-Career Explorer reports that HVAC techncians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

 Another key perk of working in HVAC is next to no student debt.